-Dave Ramsey: Stop Making Everyone Else Rich — 3 Expenses To Cut
+Dave Ramsey: Avoid Making Everyone Else Rich — 3 Expenses To Cut

 Your No. 1 wealth-building tool is your income, and it’s up to you to protect it.
 Money expert Dave Ramsey tweeted that your hard work makes others rich instead of you when your money is tied up in monthly debt payments.